yuchen2199/yuchen2199.github.io/_pages/about.md

 🔍 Research Interests
 ------
-My research is focused on enabling AI agents to comprehend visual scenes in a human-like manner, particularly in understanding complex interactions, with the goal of building user-friendly human-machine interaction systems.
-I draw inspiration from human cognitive processes, associated knowledge, and gaze pattern to guide models in performing downstream tasks.
-Recently, I have been exploring how large language models (LLMs) and vision-language models (VLMs) can be leveraged to enhance these tasks.
-Key research areas include:
+My research aims to enable AI agents to understand the multi-modal world in a human-like manner, fostering the development of efficient and user-friendly human-machine interaction systems, such as autonomous driving and robotics.
+I draw inspiration from human cognitive processes, knowledge, and gaze pattern to guide AI models in performing downstream tasks.

-- **Human-centric Understanding**: Human-object Interaction Detection (HOI), Task-driven Visual Attention
-- **Autonomous Driving Cognition**: Traffic Scene Graph, Driver Attention Modeling, Pedestrian Intention Prediction
+My recent interests include but are not limited to **multi-modal understanding** and **multi-modal foundation models**.

 🌟 News
 ------